kenba/icao-wgs84-rs/README.md

 and great-circle arcs on a unit sphere, together with 3D vectors to calculate:

 - the length and azimuths of a geodesic segment between two positions;
-- the along track and across track distances of a point relative to a geodesic segment;
+- the along track and across track distances of a position relative to a geodesic segment;
 - and the intersection of two geodesic segments.

 See: [geodesic algorithms](https://via-technology.aero/navigation/geodesic-algorithms/).